Table of Contents [+/-]

 Perform any necessary postinstallation setup.

-After installing MySQL, read Section 2.11, “Postinstallation Setup and Testing”.
-This section contains important information about making sure the MySQL server is working properly.
-It also describes how to secure the initial MySQL user accounts, which have no passwords until you assign passwords.
+After installing MySQL, see Section 2.10, “Postinstallation Setup and Testing” for information about making sure the MySQL server is working properly.
+Also refer to the information provided in Section 2.10.4, “Securing the Initial MySQL Accounts”.
+This section describes how to secure the initial MySQL user accounts, which have no passwords until you assign passwords.
 The section applies whether you install MySQL using a binary or source distribution.

 Instructions for installing MySQL on different platforms and environments is available on a platform by platform basis: